 I feel I’m now living my best life, the one I decided was right for me at the ripe old age of five years-old.

+3. What has it been like hosting a virtual book tour due to the pandemic?
+What have been some surprising perks or downsides you’ve faced because of the format?
 It’s really hard.
 Partly the loss of live events is an emotional blow, as this is my debut book and I have envisioned the dream author party and live readings as part of the celebration of that journey.
 The pandemic has stolen this from new writers launching books at this time.

 I have always prided myself on being an early adopter of new technologies.
 And that has been the case until these last few years.
 When MS started messing with my organizational mind, I had to step back a little.
 There is a kind of overwhelm you get as a person with neurological obstacles—not really a sensory overload, but a screen/technology overload—and the only way around it is to just turn off the computer.